Skip to content

 Moderate Near maximum Evolves along the diagonal where pattern-awareness and mystery-awareness grow together.
 Sustainable, with moderate detectability.
 The most durable path within this model.

-Each path deserves contemplation.
+Each path deserves a moment of contemplation.

-Scholium: These three paths do not exhaust all possibilities; they are characterizations of limiting cases.
+These three paths do not exhaust all possibilities; they are characterizations of limiting cases.
 An actual civilization may oscillate among them, or occupy different positions at different historical stages.
 But these three ideal types reveal a core structural insight: non-trivial relationships exist among detectability, lucidity, and long-term survival.
 The most “spectacular” civilization and the wisest rarely coincide; the wisest may be the least visible.

 XV.4 · The Parameter Landscape